-After surgery, you will be taken to the recovery room for observation.
-Your recovery process will vary depending on the type of anesthesia that is given.
-The circulation and sensation of the affected extremity will be monitored.
-Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room or discharged to go home.
+After surgery, you'll be taken to the recovery room.
+Your recovery process will vary depending on the type of anesthesia you had.
+The blood flow and feeling in the joint will be checked.
+Once your blood pressure, pulse, and breathing are stable and you're alert, you'll be taken to your hospital room.
+Or you'll be discharged to go home.
 Arthroscopic surgery is usually done on an outpatient basis.

-Once you are home, it’s important to keep the incision site clean and dry.
-Your healthcare provider will give you specific bathing instructions.
-If stitches are used, they will be removed during a follow-up office visit.
-If adhesive strips are used, they should be kept dry and generally will fall off within a few days.
+Once you're home, keep the incision site clean and dry.
+Your healthcare provider will give you bathing instructions.
+If stitches are used, they'll be removed during a follow-up office visit.
+If adhesive strips are used, they should be kept dry and will fall off within a few days.

-Activity and the use of the joint may be limited for 24 to 48 hours after a diagnostic arthroscopy.
+Limit your activity and the use of the joint for 24 to 48 hours after a diagnostic arthroscopy.
 If other procedures are done, such as a ligament repair, your activity and use of your joint may be limited for a longer period.
-Your healthcare provider will give you specific instructions.
+Your provider will give you specific instructions.
 For knee surgery, you may be given an immobilizer to wear.
-Your healthcare provider may also instruct you to apply ice to the surgical site and to elevate the knee when sitting.
-Specific instructions will depend on the exact procedure performed.
+Your provider may tell you to put ice on the surgical site and to elevate the knee when you sit.

 - Fever or chills

-- Numbness and/or tingling in the affected extremity
+- Numbness or tingling in the affected extremity

 - The name of the test or procedure